Romy Nordlinger (Actor/Playwright)

 Nick is a 7 time award nominated theatre and film composer and sound designer, with almost 20 years experience creating magic for audiences in NYC.
 Nick’s work includes, Off-Broadway: The Drawer (IT nominee, best sound) - SoHo Playhouse/Oberon Theater Ensemble; Expatriate - Culture Project; Summer Shorts 14’/15/16’’ - 59E59 & Throughline Artists; Crazy For The Dog - Jean Cocteau Rep., Defenses Of Prague - La Mama; Embraceable Me - (NY) Rachel Reiner Productions/(NC) Blumenthal PAC, Broke Wide Open - Samah Productions, Off-off-b-way: 18 Resonance Ensemble productions, including 23 Knives (IT nominee, best sound/music); 7 Oberon Theater Ensemble productions including Keep On Truckin' It's War (MITF nominee outstanding sound), The Woodsman & Christopher Boal’s Pimm's Mission; Peace (IT nominee, best Musical) - MCTC; Monster Literature Epsiodes 1-5 – Brooklyn Lyceum, Summoner's Tale - Hook and Eye Theater Company; Film includes: Being Reel, (Coca-Cola Refreshing Filmmaker’s Contest winner), The Ticket Seller, Writer/Director Laura Archer - NewFilmakers New York/ DAMNFest/ WAMMFest/ Powfest; Dance: Illuminate– Equilateral Theater Company, Oit Of Water – The Turner Project; Member: Dramatists Guild; Resonance Ensemble; Roundabout.

-Adam’s artwork, films and theater video designs have been shown internationally, including major New York venues like the Big Apple Film Festival, the New York International Fringe Festival and Tribeca Cinemas.
-Shows include Lipstick, Sex + Sealing Wax, Broadville, and now PLACES.
-Adam is currently writing his third novel, a dystopian sci-fi about humanity’s urgent need to evolve toward empathy.
+Adam’s artwork, films, screenplays and theater video designs have been shown internationally, including major venues like the Big Apple Film Festival, Tribeca Cinemas, the New York International Fringe Festival, the Edinburgh Fringe, 59E59, Dixon Place and Players Club.
+Shows include Lipstick, Broadville, Sex + Sealing Wax, and now PLACES.
+(BA: Literature, Art + Film.)
+Having spent the first half of his life as a Pop Artist and a singer in bands destined to obscurity, Adam focused on writing and has not looked back.
+He lived on Greyhound buses for a year writing his first novel In Like Flynn, and adapted his second into a feature screenplay, The House Made of Wheels.
+He’s currently writing his third novel, a dystopian sci-fi about empathy and humanity’s urgent need to evolve.

 David Wayne Fox (Photographer)